9204A-B/OverUnder/README.md

 ## 11/2
 * Added button selector to cycle through Auton
-* Intake automatically stops after releasing triball
+* Intake automatically stops after releasing Triball

 ## 11/3
 * Added Auton: Near side with hanging pole touch

-Auton is consistent in scoring preload.
+Auton is consistent in scoring Preloads.
 Needs more testing on descoring matchload - try testing more specific placement and rotation of matchload